 Modesty

-This subjectiveness and the IPCs inability to define the term was causing lots of confusion.
+This subjectiveness and the IPC’s inability to define the term were causing lots of confusion.
 Hence finally in 2 cases, the SC of India defined “modesty”.
 In State of Punjab v.
 Major Singh, S.C. held that “the essence of a woman’s modesty is sex” and anyone who has committed an act against a woman which is suggestive of sex, then such acts shall be punished under section 354 of IPC.
-And in the case of Ramkripal v.
+In the case of Ramkripal v.
 State of M.P., the S. C. again defined modesty as “The essence of a woman’s modesty is her sex”.

 Outrage